devendraap/mongodb-kubernetes-operator/docs/deploy-configure.md

 The resulting Replica Set has a PSSA (Primary-Secondary-Secondary-Arbiter) configuration.

-## Upgrade your MongoDBCommunity Resource Version and Feature Compatibility Version
+## Upgrade your ADMongoDBCommunity Resource Version and Feature Compatibility Version

-You can upgrade the major, minor, and/or feature compatibility versions of your MongoDBCommunity resource.
+You can upgrade the major, minor, and/or feature compatibility versions of your ADMongoDBCommunity resource.
 These settings are configured in your resource definition YAML file.

 - To upgrade your resource's major and/or minor versions, set the `spec.version` setting to the desired MongoDB version.
 Make sure to specify a full image tag, such as `5.0.3`.
 Setting the `spec.version` to loosely-defined tags such as `5.0` is not currently supported.